Curated Experiences

 Murghab

-Murghab, at 3,612 meters, is the highest town in Tajikistan and the main hub of the eastern Pamirs: a cluster of mud-brick buildin…
+At 3,612 meters, Murghab is the highest town in Tajikistan and the main hub of the eastern Pamirs, a cluster of mud-brick building…

 Tajikistan